India’s Wild Elephants Are Disappearing At An Alarming Rate

 In Tamar Range, Haathi Sewa carefully monitored a wild female elephant and offered guidance to forest officials for her safety.
 [Photo © Wildlife SOS/ Atharva Pacharne]

-Thankfully, the Wildlife Institute of India, a government agency, recognised the urgency of obtaining accurate data and invested significant resources—funding, technology, staff, and time—into this effort.
-Their detailed analysis not only provides vital information about the numbers and distribution of wild elephants in India, but also identifies where conservation challenges are most severe and what actions are needed to prevent further declines.
-The report highlights interventions to restore fragmented and degraded habitats, strengthen corridors, and reduce conflict between elephants and people.
+Thankfully, the Wildlife Institute of India, a government agency, recognized the urgency of obtaining accurate data and invested significant resources—funding, technology, staff, and time—into this effort.
+Their detailed analysis not only provides vital information about the numbers and distribution of wild elephants, but also identifies where conservation challenges are most severe and what actions are needed to prevent further declines.
+The report highlights interventions required and recommendations to restore fragmented and degraded habitats, strengthen corridors, and reduce conflict between elephants and people.

 Across India’s states, the distribution of wild elephants also shows deep disparities.
 According to the latest survey results, the state of Karnataka hosts the largest share at around 6,013 elephants, followed by Assam with about 4,159, Tamil Nadu with approximately 3,136, and Kerala with around 2,785.
 In contrast, some states in central and eastern India record very low counts—for example Madhya Pradesh with only 97 elephants and Maharashtra with 63—underscoring how fragmented and threatened elephant populations are in those regions.
-These stark differences underline that conservation efforts must be tailored—what works in Karnataka’s dense forest-corridor landscape will be very different from what’s needed in the small, isolated herds of central India.
+These stark differences underline that conservation efforts must be tailored—what works in Karnataka’s dense forest-corridor landscape will be very different from what’s needed in the small, isolated herds of central India moving from island to island in search of safe habitat and food.

 GIVE TO HELP ELEPHANTS